hytechclub/web-102/DomManipulationContinued/README.md

 ## Code-Along: Lyrics Builder
 Follow the [instructions](LyricsCodeAlong.md) to build up to a simple app that adds lines of a song into a container one-by-one.
 Be sure to ask the students for suggestions about where to go next.
 There is no need to spend too long on this.

-## Formative Assessment: Kahoot
+## Formative Assessment: Blooket
-After the students have learned about DOM Manipulation, and completed the follow-along, test their retention with a [Kahoot quiz](https://create.kahoot.it/details/7bc99cd7-493b-4353-ac53-111b2a0488b3).
+After the students have learned about DOM Manipulation, and completed the follow-along, test their retention with a [Blooket quiz](https://dashboard.blooket.com/set/65b8f56f9f93fd46dc8fd6d5).

 ## Self-Paced Work: Background Changer
 The students should follow the [self-paced work instructions](SelfPacedWork.md) to complete the activity.